projectfluent/dom-l10n-documentation/src/localization.md

 ### `addResourceIds(resourceIds, eager = false)`
 > Adds resource IDs to this localization object.
-> Accepts a boolean for whether to eagerly apply the changes
+> Accepts a boolean for whether to eagerly or lazily apply the changes
-> with a default value of `false`.
+> with a default value of `false` (for lazy).

 ---